Ishoula/DevTrail/README.md

 # DevTrack

-DevTrack is a developer productivity dashboard built with Next.js, Supabase, TypeScript, Tailwind CSS, and shadcn/ui.
-It helps users manage projects and tasks, sync GitHub contribution activity, and review productivity metrics from a protected dashboard.
+DevTrack is a developer productivity dashboard for tracking projects, tasks, GitHub contribution activity, coding sessions, and weekly momentum.
+It ships with a public landing page, Supabase-backed authentication, protected dashboard routes, Kanban task management, analytics, and GitHub sync through a Supabase Edge Function.

-> Note: the public homepage at `/` is currently styled and branded as a `bydrive` car-rental landing page.
-The authenticated app experience is branded as DevTrack.

 ## Features

+- Public DevTrack homepage with calls to sign in or create an account
-- Supabase email/password authentication
+- Supabase email and password authentication
-- Protected dashboard routes
+- Protected dashboard shell with sidebar and topbar navigation
 - Project management with create, edit, archive, and delete flows
-- Kanban-style task board with project, priority, status, and due-date fields
+- Kanban task board with project, priority, status, and due-date fields
 - GitHub Personal Access Token sync through a Supabase Edge Function
-- Productivity analytics for commits, coding hours, streaks, repository activity, and heatmaps
+- Productivity dashboard for commits, coding streaks, tasks, and coding hours
+- Analytics views for contribution and productivity trends
-- User profile, notification, password, and GitHub settings
+- Profile, notification, password, and GitHub integration settings
-- Dark UI built with Tailwind CSS and shadcn/ui components
+- Dark UI built with Tailwind CSS, shadcn/ui, Radix UI, and lucide-react

 ## Tech Stack